Van Wert County, Ohio: Government

 Van Wert County has a 3-member Board of County Commissioners that administer and oversee the various County departments, similar to all but 2 of the 88 Ohio counties.
 The elected commissioners serve four-year terms.
 Van Wert County's three elected commissioners are: Thad Lichtensteiger (R), Stan Owens (R), and Todd Wolfrum (R).

+Transportation

+The Van Wert County Airport is located 1 nmi west-southwest of Van Wert's central business district.